Nematode

 Nematodes have successfully adapted to nearly every ecosystem: from marine (salt) to fresh water, soils, from the polar regions to the tropics, as well as the highest to the lowest of elevations.
 They are ubiquitous in freshwater, marine, and terrestrial environments, where they often outnumber other animals in both individual and species counts, and are found in locations as diverse as mountains, deserts, and oceanic trenches.
-They are found in every part of the earth's lithosphere, even at great depths, 0.9–3.6 km below the surface of the Earth in gold mines in South Africa.
+They are found in every part of the Earth's lithosphere, even at great depths, 0.9–3.6 km below the surface of the Earth in gold mines in South Africa.
 They represent 90% of all animals on the ocean floor.
 In total, 4.4 × 1020 nematodes inhabit the Earth's topsoil, or approximately 60 billion for each human, with the highest densities observed in tundra and boreal forests.
-Their numerical dominance, often exceeding a million individuals per square meter and accounting for about 80% of all individual animals on earth, their diversity of lifecycles, and their presence at various trophic levels point to an important role in many ecosystems.
-They have been shown to play crucial roles in polar ecosystems.
+Their numerical dominance, often exceeding a million individuals per square meter and accounting for about 80% of all individual animals on Earth, their diversity of lifecycles, and their presence at various trophic levels point to an important role in many ecosystems.
+They play crucial roles in polar ecosystems.
 The roughly 2,271 genera are placed in 256 families.
 The many parasitic forms include pathogens in most plants and animals.
-A third of the genera occur as parasites of vertebrates; about 35 nematode species occur in humans.
+A third of the genera occur as parasites of vertebrates; about 35 nematode species are human parasites.

-Nathan Cobb, a nematologist, described the ubiquity of nematodes on Earth thus:In short, if all the matter in the universe except the nematodes were swept away, our world would still be dimly recognizable, and if, as disembodied spirits, we could then investigate it, we should find its mountains, hills, vales, rivers, lakes, and oceans represented by a film of nematodes.
-The location of towns would be decipherable since, for every massing of human beings, there would be a corresponding massing of certain nematodes.
-Tree would still stand in ghostly rows representing our streets and highways.
-The location of the various plants and animals would still be decipherable, and, had we sufficient knowledge, in many cases even their species could be determined by an examination of their erstwhile nematode parasites.

 Etymology

-The word nematode comes from the Modern Latin compound of nemat- "thread" (from Greek nema, genitive nematos "thread," from stem of nein "to spin"; see needle) + -odes "like, of the nature of" (see -oid).
+The word nematode comes from the Modern Latin compound of nema- 'thread' (from Greek nema, genitive nematos 'thread', from the stem nein 'to spin'; cf. needle) + -odes 'like, of the nature of' (cf. -oid).
+The addition firstly of '-oid' and then to '-ode' renders 'threadlike'.